framecodev/image-to-header/README.md

    #include "output.h"
    ```
 4. **Animated header:**\
-   to use this you need a split video for this purpose, use [ezgif](https://ezgif.com) then split.
+   to use this you need a split GIF for this purpose, use [ezgif](https://ezgif.com) then split.\
    now extract the folder, then use that folder you want to animate.
-   use this method to make it animated in you project:
+   use this method to make it animated in your Arduino project:
    ```
    void loop() {
      for (uint8_t i = 0; i < NUM_IMAGES; i++) {